twpayne/chezmoi/docs/TUTORIAL.md

 * The *config file* contains machine-specific configuration, by default it is `~/.config/chezmoi/chezmoi.toml`.

-Initialize `chezmoi`:
+Initialize chezmoi:

     chezmoi init

-This will create a new `git` repository in `~/.local/share/chezmoi` with permissions `0700` where `chezmoi` will store the source state.  `chezmoi` generally only modifies files in the working copy.
+This will create a new git repository in `~/.local/share/chezmoi` with permissions `0700` where chezmoi will store the source state.  chezmoi generally only modifies files in the working copy.
 It is your responsibility to commit changes.

-`chezmoi` works with many other version control systems too.
-See "Using non-git version control systems" below if you don't want to use `git`.
+chezmoi works with many other version control systems too.
+See "Using non-git version control systems" below if you don't want to use git.

-Manage an existing file with `chezmoi`:
+Manage an existing file with chezmoi:

     chezmoi add ~/.bashrc